yongchao/motrpac_rnaseq/README.md

 	 *   `tmpdir` soft link that points to a temporary folder that has at least 100G of free space
 * `  export $(bin/load_motrpac.sh)`will export the environment variables `MOTRPAC_ROOT` and `PATH`

+### A.3 download the genome source and build the refdata
-**  Download the genome source data (fa and gtf from gencode and ensembl) and also build the bowtie\_index for the miscellaneous small data (globin and rRNA)
+*  Download the genome source data (fa and gtf from gencode and ensembl) and also build the bowtie2\_index for the miscellaneous small data (globin and rRNA)
   [source\_data.sh](bin/source_data.sh)
-**  Unzip the fa file and gtf file
-**  Make sure the gtf file and fa file from ensembl have "chr" in the chromosome name as in gencode data (see [fixchr4ensembl.sh](bin/fixchr4ensembl.sh))
+*  Make sure the gtf file and fa file from ensembl have "chr" as part of the chromosome name as in gencode data (see [fixchr4ensembl.sh](bin/fixchr4ensembl.sh))
-**  Sort the gtf file accordingly, these are in the file [genome.sh](bin/genome.sh) **Build the genome reference data
+*  Sort the gtf file accordingly, these are in the file [genome.sh](bin/genome.sh)
+*  Build the genome reference data
      *   [bowtie\_index](bin/bowtie_index.sh)
 	 *   [star\_index](bin/star_index.sh)
 	 *   [bowtie2\_index](bin/bowite2_index.sh)